BrendanQuinnJ1/blog/hugo/content/posts/22/04/blog-explanation.md

 ![k8s logo](/kubernetes-logo.png)

-In my first ogrengineering this blog, I was focused on running this blog from a kubernetes cluster as an excuse to get more familiar with kubernetes.
+In my first attempt at ogrengineering this blog, I was focused on running this blog from a kubernetes cluster as an excuse to get more familiar with kubernetes.
 While that’s a noble goal, using a managed kubernetes cluster ultimately proved too expensive for this purpose.
 While I could reasonably run a kubernetes cluster at home, I think that’s more effort than I really want to put in for the purposes of hosting a blog (I firmly believe friends don’t let friends manage kubernetes).
 While I fully intend to do more work focused around kubernetes, this blog has no requirement for a kubernetes cluster when a much simpler solution will work fine for this use-case.

 ## "But there are easier ways!"

 I do not deny this!
 I'm sure there are much easier, faster, and simpler ways to achieve the goal of writing a blog, but I had some specific goals in mind:

-1) Create an easily deployed stateless applications that I can use for various purposes at a later date.
+1) Create an easily deployed stateless application that I can use for various purposes at a later date.
 2) Exercise a bit more control over the application for learning purposes (controlling dns, various application details, networking, etc)
 3) Maitain all my blogs/updates in source code & update with a GitOps/Infrastructure-As-Code approach to improve my perspective on these workflows.
 4) Write a blog.